Khaled Ahmed (writer)

-Khaled Ahmed (12 February, 1943 – 17 November 2024) was a Pakistani journalist and writer.
+Khaled Ahmed (12 February 1943 – 17 November 2024) was a Pakistani journalist and writer.
 He received the Presidential Pride of Performance Medal in 2013.
-Khaled was a maternal uncle of former Prime Minister Imran Khan.
+Khaled was a maternal cousin of former Prime Minister Imran Khan.

 Early life and education

-Ahmed was born in Jalandhar, Punjab on 12 February, 1943.
+Ahmed was born in Jalandhar, Punjab, in British India on 12 February 1943.
 After the Partition of India, he moved to Lahore, settling in Zaman Park.
-He graduated from the Government College Lahore in 1965, and later the University of the Punjab, while also earning diplomas in German and Russian language (Moscow University, 1970).
+He graduated from the Government College Lahore in 1965, and later the University of the Punjab, while also earning diplomas in German and Russian languages (Moscow University, 1970).

 Career

 Before starting his career as a diplomat in Pakistan's Foreign Service in 1969, Khaled Ahmed had a brief stint with Sohail Ifthikar's Nigarishat Publishers, where he helped translate Niccolao Manucci's Storia Do Mogor (Mogul India; 1653-1708) to Urdu.

-After leaving the Foreign Services, he wrote several books and wrote for The Pakistan Times, The Nation, The Frontier Post, Daily Times, The Friday Times, Newsweek (Pakistan), and most recently Pakistan Standard, where he was the Consulting Editor.
+After leaving the Foreign Service, he wrote several books and wrote for The Pakistan Times, The Nation, The Frontier Post, Daily Times, The Friday Times, Newsweek (Pakistan), and most recently Pakistan Standard, where he was the Consulting Editor.

 From 1991 to 1993, he was part of the Founding team of the India-Pakistan Neemrana Dialogue, Track Two Diplomacy.
 Between 2010 and 2013, he served as the Director of South Asia Free Media Association (SAFMA).